skyflowapi/skyflow-node/README.md

 client.getById({
 	"records": [
 		{
-		"ids": list<str>, # List of SkyflowID's of the records to be fetched "table": str, # name of table holding the above skyflow_id's "redaction": Skyflow.RedactionType, # redaction to be applied to retrieved data }
+		"ids": ["id1","id2"], // List of SkyflowID's of the records to be fetched "table": str, // name of table holding the above skyflow_id's "redaction": Skyflow.RedactionType, // redaction to be applied to retrieved data }
 	]
 })